Answers to the most important questions for anyone travelling or planning to travel in Tuscany

 Remember that face protection must be worn indoors in public spaces throughout Italy.
 Masks do not have to be worn outdoors, apart from in situations where interpersonal distance cannot be observed and crowding may occur.
 Physical distancing must be observed.

-As of 6 August, certain activities may only be carried out in possession of the EU Digital Covid-19 certificate, which shows that the holder has received at least one dose of a Sars-CoV-2 vaccine, that he/she has recovered from Sars-CoV-2 infection or he/she has a negative rapid antigen or molecular test result in the last 48 hours.
+As of 6 August, certain activities can only be carried out in possession of the EU Digital Covid-19 certificate, which shows that the holder has received at least one dose of a Sars-CoV-2 vaccine, that he/she has recovered from Sars-CoV-2 infection or he/she has a negative rapid antigen or molecular test result in the last 48 hours.
+The EU Digital Covid-19 certificate is also required to move into and out of any areas categorized as “red” or “orange zones”, unless for work, health or documented urgent reasons.

 Tuscany and Italy possess one of the most efficient healthcare systems in the world.
 Tuscany guarantees to all non-Italians currently in the region the same healthcare that it offers to its citizens: universal, public and free to all.

-Museums, cinemas, theatres, concert halls and other cultural venues are open and operate according to specific protocols and with reduced capacity.
+Museums, cinemas, theatres, concert halls and other cultural venues are open and operate according to specific protocols.
 Restaurants, bars and bakeries are also open to the public and operate according to specific guidelines.

-As of 6 August, the EU Digital Covid Certificate or a negative molecular or antigen test will be required to access all indoor food outlets (the certificate will not be required for outdoor tables or for drinks served at the counter), shows, events and sporting competitions, museums and cultural venues, pools, gyms, wellness centres, fairs, food festivals, conferences and trade events, spas and theme parks.
+The EU Digital Covid Certificate is a requirement for everyone over the age of 12 to access all indoor food outlets (the certificate will not be required for outdoor tables or for drinks served at the counter), shows, events and sporting competitions, museums and cultural venues, pools, gyms, wellness centres, fairs, food festivals, conferences and trade events, spas and theme parks.

 In Tuscany, a protocol has been introduced for hotels, accommodation, restaurants and other companies in the tourism sector, which is aimed at guaranteeing the best safety conditions for Covid-19.
 In addition to the legal obligations and clearly displayed information, companies that participate in the #toscanapiusicura campaign pledge to inform clients about the services provided by the Regional Health System and all the additional precautions that the company has adopted to ensure a safe stay.
 Details about these measures and the services provided can be found here: https://www.toscanapiusicura.com/